A blue shield with a black eye mask over it.

 When a free VPN service isn’t just a malware-filled trap (more on that later), it’s more than likely a “trial” version of the complete package.
 Such upgradeable “freemium” VPNs aren’t without their downsides.

 For one, the goal of freemium VPN packages is not to give you a satisfactory VPN experience but to get you to buy the full version.
-To that end, you’ll only get subpar experience, only being able to connect to a handful of slow servers.
+To that end, you’ll only get a subpar experience, being able to connect to just a handful of slow servers.
 They’re slow either by design or because you’re not the only person who took the bait, and the server is overloaded.

 1. Data logging